UWFosterIT/node-gws/README.md

 [Search - Query](https://wiki.cac.washington.edu/display/infra/Groups+WebService+Search) | `uwgws.search.query(options)`

 ## Development

-Copy `test/setup/config-sample.js` to `test/setup/config.js` and edit values as needed.
-Use the `npm` commands indicated in `package.json`.
-It is recommended that you use the `eval` environment when developing/testing to avoid making lasting changes.
+    git clone git@github.com:UWFosterIT/node-gws.git
+    cd node-gws
+    # create a branch as needed. don't work on master
+    yarn install
+    cp test/setup/config-sample.js test/setup/config.js
+    # put appropriate values in the new config.js
     npm test

+It is recommended that you use the eval environment (https://eval.groups.uw.edu/group_sws/v2/) when developing/testing to avoid making lasting changes.
+And the search test will occassionaly timeout if you are using prod.

+Run `npm run lint` and fix any errors or warnings before checking in your code.